How much time should I spend climbing in Cochamó?

 So, I’ve heard this place labeled the Yosemite of South America.
 Well, is it?

 No, it’s Cochamó.
 And Yosemite is the Cochamó of North America.
 But, as a first impression and as a four-word description, it’s not bad.

 Can I rent climbing equipment there or will I need to lug it around?

 You won’t be able to rent gear in the valley but can rent some basic gear in Puerto Varas from Huella Andina.
 Another option for some is to hire a guide to take you up a route.
 The most secure, least expensive yet heavier in the pack option is carrying your own.
 See “What to Bring” below.
 If you’re traveling with just your shoes and harness, you might be able to partner up with other climbers.
-In this case, you can try posting on the message board.
+In this case, you can try posting to the Climber Partner Board.

 Do I need to reserve?

 You will need to reserve December through March.
 January and February tend to be full.
 Before December and after March, you can get a site upon arrival.

 No. In the past the valley was overrun and greatly impacted by unmanaged camping.
 Please, help care for this beautiful yet environmentally fragile area.
 If you can’t pay for the camping and all its installations, consider a different destination.
 Patagonia is loaded with less known less explored walls.